bemasher/rtlamr/README.md

-	-quiet=false: suppress state information printed at startup -samplefile="NUL": received message signal dump file, offset and message length are displayed to log when enabled -server="127.0.0.1:1234": address or hostname of rtl_tcp instance
+	-quiet=false: suppress state information printed at startup -samplefile="NUL": received message signal dump file, offset and message length are displayed to log when enabled -server="127.0.0.1:1234": address or hostname of rtl_tcp instance -single=false: provides one shot execution, listens until exactly one message is recieved
 ```

 Note that for both json and xml output, there is no root element.
 Instead each line is one element.